Tuesday, September 22, 2015

 Trick her, or prove all innocent,

 But, who it may please or who astound,

 She may, if she wants, retain me there.

 Wednesday, September 02, 2015

-there are too many holes on the surface of bodies,
+there are too many holes on the surface of our body.

 without we'd never taste glory.